Transform-Invariant Generative Ray Path Sampling for Efficient Radio Propagation Modeling: Application to Radio Coverage Map Prediction in an Ideal Urban Street Canyon

 Except for the replay buffer, which is instrumental to the convergence, the other components provide varying degrees of improvement, with some even showing trade-offs in certain scenarios.
 This highlights the importance of carefully designing and tuning each component to achieve optimal performance.

 Finally, the training curves demonstrate that for $K=1$ and $K=2$, the model rapidly reaches a hit rate above \qty{90}{\percent}.
 This represents a substantial improvement over our previous work~\cite{icmlcn2025}---primarily due to solving the sparse-reward problem and preventing model collapse.
 For $K=3$, the model achieves almost \qty{45}{\percent} accuracy and a \qty{65}{\percent} hit rate, successfully overcoming previously faced problems as well.
 However, the fact that the hit rate for $K=3$ converges below \qty{90}{\percent} suggests that the model does not fully learn to generalize across all possible configurations.
+More precisely, the current evidence supports reasonable generalization within the randomized street-canyon family used in this paper, but not yet across arbitrary urban morphologies or indoor scenes.
 This limitation is illustrated in \cref{fig:coverage_map}, where we observe that some higher-order reflection regions are entirely missing.
 An important consideration when interpreting these results is that hit rates are evaluated using only $M=10$ samples per scene, which is particularly constraining for $K=3$ where valid paths are extremely rare (see \cref{tab:scene_statistics}).
-We acknowledge that this small sample size might underestimate the true coverage capability of the model, and increasing $M$ may reveal better performance than currently observed.
-To bridge the remaining performance gap for higher interaction orders, further hyperparameter fine-tuning could be beneficial.
-Moreover, these observations motivate future work on exploring more expressive architectures, such as transformer-based models, which could better capture the complex relational information between objects.
+We acknowledge that this small sampling budget might underestimate the true coverage capability of the model, and increasing $M$ may reveal better performance than currently observed.
+To bridge the remaining performance gap for higher interaction orders, curriculum learning (e.g., training on $K=1$ first and then increasing to $K=3$) or stratified/adaptive sampling could be explored, and further hyperparameter fine-tuning may also be beneficial.
+Moreover, these observations motivate future work on exploring more expressive architectures, such as transformer-based models or graph neural networks, which could better capture the complex relational information between objects.